zacharydhamilton/ksql-datagen-workshop/README.md

 > **Note:** It may take a few moments for the connectors to launch.
 Check the status and when both are ready, the status should show *running*. <br> <div align="center"><img src="images/running-connectors.png" width=75% height=75%></div>

 > **Note:** If the connectors fails, there are a few different ways to troubleshoot the error:
-> - Click on the *Connector Name*.
+> * Click on the *Connector Name*.
 You will see a play and pause button on this page.
 Click on the play button.
-> - Click on the *Connector Name*, go to *Settings*, and re-enter your API key and secret.
+> * Click on the *Connector Name*, go to *Settings*, and re-enter your API key and secret.
 Double check there are no extra spaces at the beginning or end of the key and secret that you may have accidentally copied and pasted.
-> - If neither of these steps work, try creating another Datagen connector.
+> * If neither of these steps work, try creating another Datagen connector.

 9. We can view the sample data flowing into our topics in real time.
-Mavigate to  the **Topics** tab and then click on the **users_topic**.
+Navigate to  the **Topics** tab and then click on the **users_topic**.
 You can view the production and consumption throughput metrics here.

 <div align="center">
     <img src="images/users-topic-overview.png" width=75% height=75%>